Mission

 Working with the Iowa DNR, we are establishing American Kestrel Nest boxes throughout the Hawkeye Wildlife Management Area and monitoring the nests for success and productivity.
 Kestrel populations are declining in regions and this will help us learn more of their needs in our area.

-Share in the rewards of the Iowa Raptor Project and our goal to inspire awareness, appreciation, and action on behalf of Iowa’s raptors by donating to Iowa Raptor Project or adoption one of our raptors.
+Share in the rewards of the Iowa Raptor Project and our goal to inspire awareness, appreciation, and action on behalf of Iowa’s raptors by donating to Iowa Raptor Project.

 Volunteer